Principal Beamline Scientist:

-I20 is equipped with two wigglers in the same straight section, one for the scanning branch (I20-scanning) and other for the dispersive branch (I20-EDE).
-The two beamlines can operate independently and simultaneously.
+I20 is equipped with two wigglers in the same straight section, one for the scanning branch (I20-scanning) and other for the now closed dispersive branch (I20-EDE).
 The scanning branch offers monochromatic X-rays with high flux and high spectral purity in energy resolution and low harmonic content for transmission and fluorescence measurements.
-The dispersive branch offers the possibility of performing in-situ time-resolved X-ray spectroscopy studies.

-The beamline aims to cover three very distinctive modes of operation:
+The beamline aims to cover two very distinctive modes of operation:

 1) X-ray Absorption Spectroscopy (XAS) on challenging samples